devopsdojoconsortium/website/content/workflow-management/unplanned-work.md

   what kind of unplanned work is making it to your team's backlog.
 - Make work visible, planned and unplanned, and categorize unplanned work based on value and urgency.

----

-### Value

-As a development team, we want to understand how to plan for unplanned work, so that we can reduce risk and uncertainty for our deliverables.

----